 Suitable Materials: All food wastes (if chopped up into small pieces they will decompose faster).

-- Because the system works under airless conditions there are few smells so it can be used indoors – though any warm and dry place will do.
+- Because the system works under airless conditions there is little smell so it can be used indoors – though any warm and dry place will do.

 - It is a compact system that can be put anywhere, including your kitchen.

-For more information check out our information sheets:
+For more information check out our information sheet: